 Muriel Rukeyser wrote openly of her experiences as a woman and a Jew, tossing her Jewish identity into the complex range of ideas present in her poetry.
 The poem “Letter to the Front,” published in 1944, merges the atrocities of the Holocaust with a long list of political injustices occurring during her lifetime.
 “To be a Jew in the twentieth century,” she writes, “Is to be offered a gift.”
 But the second stanza continues, “The gift is torment.”
 What makes being a Jew in the twentieth century “torment”?
 That it requires living as the whole self, feeling a sense of responsibility for all those in need, and daring to “live for the impossible.”
 Rukeyser is a key poet in the course of Jewish women’s poetry, not only because her poetry stands as a memoir to a dramatic and volatile era in American history, but because Rukeyser so willingly accepted the “gift” of her Judaism at a time when, as Stein demonstrates, it was possible to ignore it.

 It is hard to imagine a feminist anthology or university course that would not include the poetry of Adrienne Rich.
-Much of the praise she has extended to Rukeyser’s body of work could be applied to her own.
-She, too, is a passionate and prolific writer, unleashing the possibilities of poetic form and subject matter to meet her needs.
-Like Rukeyser, she takes on the role of poet-prophet, refusing to shy away from the most difficult and painful events and emotions.
-And yet the all-consuming passion with which she writes and lives, sometimes manifesting as rage, sometimes love, suggest that Rich is hopeful about our capacity to effect change.
+Much of the praise she extended to Rukeyser’s body of work could be applied to her own.
+She, too, was a passionate and prolific writer, unleashing the possibilities of poetic form and subject matter to meet her needs.
+Like Rukeyser, she took on the role of poet-prophet, refusing to shy away from the most difficult and painful events and emotions.
+And yet the all-consuming passion with which she wrote and lived, sometimes manifesting as rage, sometimes love, suggest that Rich was hopeful about our capacity to effect change.
 Her involvement in the political and feminist movements of the 1960s led her to write with eloquence about the relationship between the personal and political, power and powerlessness.
-Much of Rich’s poetry is an attempt to break down the barriers between sexual identity and politics, “between Vietnam and the lover’s bed.”
-The poem “Diving into the Wreck,” which marked a turning point in Rich’s poetry, perhaps best describes the way in which Rich bravely delves into the “wreck” of flawed societal structures that reside around and within her: “I came to explore the wreck. / The words are purposes. / The words are maps. / I came to see the damage that was done / and the treasures that prevail.”
+Much of Rich’s poetry was an attempt to break down the barriers between sexual identity and politics, “between Vietnam and the lover’s bed.”
+The poem “Diving into the Wreck,” which marked a turning point in Rich’s poetry, perhaps best describes the way in which Rich bravely delved into the “wreck” of flawed societal structures that reside around and within her: “I came to explore the wreck. / The words are purposes. / The words are maps. / I came to see the damage that was done / and the treasures that prevail.”

-While the impetus of her writing is often raw emotion—need, anger, sorrow, love—it is examined from a highly intellectual perspective that exposes the pain, but also distances from it.
+While the impetus of her writing was often raw emotion—need, anger, sorrow, love—it was examined from a highly intellectual perspective that exposes the pain, but also distances from it.
 Mind and heart, like Jew and gentile, woman and American, personal and political, wrestle in her poems.
-Although Rich’s background may be more ambivalent than some other Jewish writers, her work is profoundly Jewish in that she dares to ask the question, and to take responsibility for a heritage she must seek out for herself.
-She became a strong advocate of peace between Palestinians and Jews in Israel, and cofounded the Jewish women’s journal Bridges.
+Although Rich’s background may be more ambivalent than some other Jewish writers, her work is profoundly Jewish in that she dared to ask the question, and to take responsibility for a heritage she must seek out for herself.
+She became a strong advocate of peace between Palestinians and Jews in Israel and cofounded the Jewish women’s journal Bridges.

 Piercy and other feminist poets have attempted to rewrite the cultural myths held by the society in which they live.
 But the changes in the 1970s moved beyond a heightened awareness of universal political and social injustice.
 The celebration of ethnic culture and emphasis on individual awareness and discovery in the past few decades have drawn many Jewish poets to look openly at what makes them Jewish, examining their relationship with the past as well as present Jewish community.